openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhtd_0_0.md

 ### Power factor

+Indicates the instantaneous power factor

 The ```meter_powerfactor``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Voltage

+Indicates the instantaneous voltage

 The ```meter_voltage``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Active Power

+Indicates the instantaneous power consumption

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Active Energy Comsumption

+Indicates the energy consumption (kWh)

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Apparent Energy Consumption

+Indicates the energy consumption (kVAh)

 The ```meter_kvah``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Current

+Indicates the instantaneous current consumption

 The ```meter_current``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Reset Meter Stats

+Reset the meter

 The ```meter_reset``` channel supports the ```Switch``` item and is in the ```Energy``` category.

 ### switch_binary

+Switch the power on and off

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch Relay

+External relay ON

+External relay OFF

+Switch the power on and off

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.